blacklightpy/vaultofknowledge/Nature of physis in Christianity.md

 ### Why didn't Indians make technology?
 The reason Indians didn't make technology as quickly as the Westerners was because Indians follow a non-dualistic world view, and therefore, exploiting natural resources wasn't their way of doing things.

-But among the common folk, the caste system had also ensured that every condition had a cultural explanation than a rational solution.
+Additionally, among the common folk, the caste system had also ensured that every condition had a cultural explanation than a rational solution.

+So both the Westerners and the common folk were wrong in their own ways.

+### Relation to Atheism and Dualism

+The atheistic world is perfect, but with a little semantics, it would be the same thing as non-dual theism.

+The dualistic world view is only a subset of the non-dualistic world view.
+Why?
+It explores the relation between the creation and the creator.

+Generally when a creator makes something, the work is an extension of their self.

+But one may ask, is a phone a part of oneself?
+Isn't is separate?
+And I would say that if you created the phone, you would see it as an extension of yourself.
+Because you put a lot of thought and effort into it, to make it somehow.

+But then they would say that it is truer when there is effort, so people value it.
+But if on the other hand, they just performed an effortless action, there is no attachment involved.
+Likewise, creation is very easy for God who'd just say "be", and it will be.

+I would then ask, if that is the way God created the world, why would God be termed as loving?
+And as in the religion of submission, why is God termed as merciful?